-Venlafaxine (Effexor®) comes as an immediate-release form and an extended-release form.
-The extended-release form is dosed 37.5 to 75 mg a day and can be titrated up to 225 mg a day.
-The immediate-release form is started at 75 mg divided two to three times a day and titrated up to a maximum of 375 mg a day.
-It may interact with other antidepressants, cimetidine, diuretics and alcohol.
+Venlafaxine (Effexor®) comes in an immediate-release form and an extended-release form.
+The extended-release form is dosed with 37.5 to 75 mg daily and can be titrated up to 225 mg daily.
+The immediate-release form is started at 75 mg, divided two to three times daily, and titrated up to a maximum of 375 mg daily.
+It may interact with other antidepressants, cimetidine, diuretics, and alcohol.
 It should not be used in those with severe uncontrolled hypertension.
 It is pregnancy category C. At doses less than 150 mg a day, it mainly affects serotonin levels, but it affects dopamine and norepinephrine levels at higher doses.
 Discontinuation syndrome is high with this medication (Stahl, 2014).

-Duloxetine (Cymbalta®) is dosed 30 mg twice a day to start and may be increased to 30 mg twice a day or 60 mg once a day in adults.
+Duloxetine (Cymbalta®) is dosed with 30 mg twice a day to start and may be increased to 30 mg twice a day or 60 mg once a day in adults.
 The maximum dose is 120 mg a day.
-It may interact with ciprofloxacin, SSRIs, TCAs, antiarrhythmic agents and anticoagulants.
-Common adverse effects include nausea, headache, dry mouth, dizziness, sleep disturbance and fatigue (Rush, 2021; Stahl, 2014).
+It may interact with ciprofloxacin, SSRIs, TCAs, antiarrhythmic agents, and anticoagulants.
+Common adverse effects include nausea, headache, dry mouth, dizziness, sleep disturbance, and fatigue (Rush, 2021; Stahl, 2014).

 Mirtazapine (Remeron®) is an antidepressant without a home.
 It is neither an SSRI nor is it an SNRI.
-Its effects are similar yet subtly different than either grouping and because of those differences, it should be considered as an option in clients with treatment-resistant depression who are not responsive to SNRI or SSRI medications (Stahl, 2014).
+Its effects are similar yet subtly different than either grouping.
+Because of those differences, it should be considered as an option for clients with treatment-resistant depression who are not responsive to SNRI or SSRI medications (Stahl, 2014).

 Tricyclic Antidepressants: Cyclic antidepressants were discovered in the 1950s.
 The first cyclic antidepressants were named “tri”-cyclic because their chemical structure somewhat resembled three interlocked rings when drawn out in scientific notation.
 Several other cyclic formulations have been discovered since the days of the three-ringers; however, the tradition carries the name tricyclic forward for the general grouping despite its current descriptive inaccuracy (Hirsch & Birnbaum, 2021)